section-engineering-education/engineering-education/articles/why-you-should-use-celery-with-rabbitmq/index.md

 celery = make_celery(flask_app)

-# This fetches the links and return an array of what's consumed
+# This fetches the links and returns an array of what's consumed

 @celery.task()
 def get_dog_pics(breed_type, limit):